venky0112/Flower-Clustering/README.md

 By running the notebook, you will:

-1. Preprocess and scale the flower dataset.
+1. Load and preprocess the Iris dataset.
 2. Determine the optimal number of clusters using the elbow method.
 3. Apply K-Means clustering and visualize the clusters in reduced dimensions.

 ## Contributing

 Contributions are welcome!
 If you find any bugs or have suggestions for improvements, feel free to open an issue or submit a pull request.